Community – Week 3 – Pt. 2

 Every Project, every community, needs one or more visionaries, who see(s) a problem and offer(s) a solution.

-They might themselves be active in the community, but communities can also form without them, simply by picking up their ideas and working with them.
+They might themselves be active in the community, but communities can also form without them, simply by picking up their ideas and working with their visions or ideas.

 CEO